 I have 23 years experience as a Counsellor/Psychotherapist and have been qualified as a couples/relationship counsellor for 10 years.
-I am also a qualified supervisor and provide supervision to other trainee and qualified Counsellors/Psychotherapists.
+I am also a qualified relational supervisor and provide supervision to other trainee and qualified Counsellors/Psychotherapists.

 My approach I work in an integrative way which means my practice is informed by many approaches and models.
 However, my practice is firmly based in my humanistic training.
 This means that I believe that the most important aspect of the counselling process is the relationship between client and counsellor and I provide a warm empathic and safe space for you to explore the issues you bring to counselling and to explore how you would like to move forward.

 What happens in Counselling?
 Initially, we will identify the issues and themes that you bring and whether you would like to work short or long term.